 Financial Aid Eligibility Requirements

-- you must demonstrate that you are both qualified to enroll in and have the ability to benefit from a post-secondary education.
-The ability to benefit requirement (ATB) can be satisfied one of the following ways:
+You must demonstrate that you are both qualified to enroll in and have the ability to benefit from a post-secondary education.
+The ability to benefit requirement (ABLBNF) can be satisfied one of the following ways:

-For more information regarding legal requirements such as citizenship, selective service status, loan defaults, incarceration or illegal drug conviction refer to the section titled, "Basic Requirements," on the current Federal Student Aid Guide (PDF).
+For more information regarding basic legal requirements such as citizenship, selective service status, loan defaults, incarceration or illegal drug conviction refer to the section titled, "Basic Eligibility Criteria," on the Federal Student Aid website.

 Already Have a Bachelor's Degree?